This exemption is available to undocumented immigrants, permanent residents of the US, and US citizens who must have:

 If you're looking for a job, SMC can help!
 Our Career Services Center has many job listings for students, and can also help you conduct a computerized job search.

 A major is the primary focus of your degree, and is the area in which the greatest depth of knowledge will be developed.
-If you need assistance determining your major, make an appointment with a counselor to discuss your options and your goals.
+If you need assistance determining your major, consider enrolling in counseling 12 or schedule an appointment with a counselor to discuss your academic goal/s and options.
 If you've decided on a major, you will also want to make an appointment with a counselor to discuss the courses necessary to prepare you for your major.

-If you are experiencing constant stress, fighting depression, or having other personal problems, please visit our Center for Wellness and Wellbeing located in Liberal Arts 110.
-For 24/7 support, please call 800-691-6003.
+If you are experiencing constant stress, depression, or having other personal problems, please contact the Center for Wellness and Wellbeing located in Liberal Arts 110.
+Free emotional support is also available 24/7, call 800-691-6003.

 Students are permitted to repeat a course in which a satisfactory grade has previously been earned but only under special circumstances authorized by California Code of Regulations Title 5 §58161.
 These circumstances include: